Updated: 9 October 2020

-We are also incorporating physical distancing measures on campus and ways to reduce close personal contact.
-This includes spreading out seating and tables in common areas to allow for more space between people in accordance with the government guidelines on physical distancing.
+We are also implementing physical distancing measures on campus and ways to reduce close personal contact.
+This includes limits to room capacity and arranging furniture to allow for more space between people in accordance with the government guidelines on physical distancing.

 What is physical distancing and why is it important?

 Physical distancing includes ways to stop or slow the spread of infectious diseases.
 It means less contact between you and other people.
 Physical distancing is important because COVID-19 is most likely to spread from person-to-person through: